workflow

 When a run succeeds and the user will repeat it, mention that Claude Code can save the generated workflow from /workflows with s.
 Project workflows save under .claude/workflows/; personal workflows save under ~/.claude/workflows/.
 Do not create those files directly from this skill because plugin packaging does not currently ship .claude/workflows/ as a first-class component.

-Codex and OpenCode adapters are not saved through /workflows; repeatable behavior comes from this skill, .hyperflow/tasks/, project memory, and provider-specific subagent/task configuration.
+Codex, OpenCode, and Grok adapters are not saved through /workflows; repeatable behavior comes from this skill, .hyperflow/tasks/, project memory, and provider-specific subagent/task configuration.

 Ready to use hyperflow?